-16. Fluoroscopy reported as CPT codes 76000 or 76001 should not be reported with spinal procedures unless there is a specific CPT Manual instruction indicating that it is separately reportable.
+- 16. Fluoroscopy reported as CPT codes 76000 or 76001 should not be reported with spinal procedures unless there is a specific CPT Manual instruction indicating that it is separately reportable.
 For some spinal procedures there are specific radiologic guidance codes to report in lieu of these fluoroscopy codes.
 For other spinal procedures, fluoroscopy is used in lieu of a more traditional intraoperative radiologic examination which is included in the operative procedure.
-For other spinal procedure codes, fluoroscopy is integral to the procedure.

-- CPT codes 28288, 28306, 28307, 28310, and 28315 should not be reported with bunionectomy CPT codes 28290-28299 for procedures performed on the ipsilateral first toe or metatarsal.
+For other spinal procedure codes, fluoroscopy is integral to the procedure. - 17.
+CPT codes 28288, 28306, 28307, 28310, and 28315 should not be reported with bunionectomy CPT codes 28290-28299 for procedures performed on the ipsilateral first toe or metatarsal.
 CPT codes 28306, 28307, and 28310 (osteotomy procedures) should not be reported with a bunionectomy code because there are bunionectomy codes that include osteotomy of the first metatarsal or proximal phalanx of the first toe.
 CPT code 28288 (ostectomy ...) should not be reported with a bunionectomy code because it is a misuse of this code to report ostectomy of the median eminence of the metatarsal bone which is integral to the bunionectomy procedure.
 Additionally, some bunionectomy procedures include excision of the head of the first metatarsal.
 CPT code 28315 (sesamoidectomy, first toe (separate procedure)) includes the "separate procedure" designation in its code descriptor.
-CMS payment policy does not allow separate payment for a procedure designated as a "separate procedure" when performed along with another procedure in the same anatomic area. - CPT codes 28008, 28060, 28062, 28250 and 29893 describe procedures that may be performed on plantar fascia.
-No two codes from this group should be reported for treatment of plantar fascia of the ipsilateral foot at the same patient encounter. - Fluoroscopy (CPT codes 76000 and 76001) is an integral component of arthroscopic procedures when performed.
-CPT codes 76000 and/or 76001 should not be reported separately with an arthroscopic procedure. - Arthrocentesis procedures (e.g., CPT codes 20600, 20605, 20610) should not be reported separately with an open or arthroscopic joint procedure when performed on the same joint.
+CMS payment policy does not allow separate payment for a procedure designated as a "separate procedure" when performed along with another procedure in the same anatomic area.

+- 18. CPT codes 28008, 28060, 28062, 28250 and 29893 describe procedures that may be performed on plantar fascia.
+No two codes from this group should be reported for treatment of plantar fascia of the ipsilateral foot at the same patient encounter. - 19.
+Fluoroscopy (CPT codes 76000 and 76001) is an integral component of arthroscopic procedures when performed.
+CPT codes 76000 and/or 76001 should not be reported separately with an arthroscopic procedure. - 20.
+Arthrocentesis procedures (e.g., CPT codes 20600-20611) should not be reported separately with an open or arthroscopic joint procedure when performed on the same joint.
 However, if an arthrocentesis procedure is performed on one joint and an open or arthroscopic procedure is performed on a different joint, the arthrocentesis procedure may be reported separately. - 21.
-CPT codes 24361 (arthroplasty, elbow; with distal humeral prosthetic replacement) and 24363 (arthroplasty, elbow; with distal humerus and proximal ulnar prosthetic replacement (eq, total elbow)) include removal of native joint or a failed prosthesis and replacement with a new prosthesis.
-CPT code 24160 (implant removal; elbow joint) should not be reported separately with CPT codes 24361 or 24363 for removal of a prior failed prosthetic joint.
+CPT codes 24361 (arthroplasty, elbow; with distal humeral prosthetic replacement) and 24363 (arthroplasty, elbow; with distal humerus and proximal ulnar prosthetic replacement (eg, total elbow)) include removal of native joint or a failed prosthesis and replacement with a new prosthesis.
+CPT code 24160 (removal of prosthesis,...humeral and ulnar components) should not be reported separately with CPT codes 24361 or 24363 for removal of a prior failed prosthetic joint.

-CPT codes 23470 (arthroplasty, glenohumeral joint;

-hemiarthroplasty) and 23472 (arthroplasty, glenohumeral joint; total shoulder (glenoid and proximal humeral replacement (eg, total shoulder)) include removal of native joint or a failed prosthesis and replacement with a new prosthesis.
-CPT codes 23331 (removal of foreign body, shoulder; deep (eg, Neer hemiarthroplasty removal) or 23332 (removal of foreign body, shoulder; complicated (eg, total shoulder) should not be reported separately with CPT codes 23470 or 23472 for removal of a prior failed prosthetic joint.
+CPT codes 23470 (arthroplasty, glenohumeral joint; hemiarthroplasty) and 23472 (arthroplasty, glenohumeral joint; total shoulder (glenoid and proximal humeral replacement (eg, total shoulder))) include removal of native joint or a failed prosthesis and replacement with a new prosthesis.
+CPT codes 23333(removal of foreign body, shoulder; deep (subfascial or intramuscular)), 23334 (removal of prosthesis, includes debridement and synovectomy when performed; humeral or glenoid component), or 23335 (removal of prosthesis, includes debridement and synovectomy when performed; humeral and glenoid components (eg, total shoulder)) should not be reported separately with CPT codes 23470 or 23472 for removal of a prior failed prosthetic joint.